- Encountering the PS4 extended storage error implies that you won't be able to use that external HDD with your console.

 - Leave the system off for a while and then power it back on.

-- Connect the storage device, and if it’s still now working, then we can assume the drive doesn’t meet the PlayStation 4 requirements.
+- Connect the storage device.
+If it’s still working, we can assume the drive doesn’t meet the PlayStation 4 requirements.

 2. Check the storage drive’s compatibility

-The PS4 extended storage will not work if there is insufficient space on the disk.
+The PS4 extended storage will not work if the disk has insufficient space.

-Even though the PlayStation 4 supports a variety of external storage devices, they must meet certain specifications to be compatible.
+Even though the PlayStation 4 supports various external storage devices, they must meet certain specifications to be compatible.

-In order to use your external storage device on your PlayStation 4, ensure that it meets the following requirements.
-If it doesn’t, you are bound to get a PS4 extended storage error.
+To use your external storage device on your PlayStation 4, ensure that it meets the following requirements.
+You are bound to get a PS4 extended storage error if it doesn’t.

 |Drive Property||Requirement for PS4|